openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 	// mode determines how machine managers will be selected for updates.
 	// Valid values are All and Partial.
 	// All means that every resource matched by the machine manager will be updated.
-	// Partial requires a specified selector and allows customisation of which resources matched by the machine manager will be updated.
+	// Partial requires specified selector(s) and allows customisation of which resources matched by the machine manager will be updated.
 	// +unionDiscriminator
 	// +kubebuilder:validation:Required
 	Mode MachineManagerSelectorMode `json:"mode"`

-	// partial provides a label selector that can be used to match machine management resources.
+	// partial provides label selector(s) that can be used to match machine management resources.
 	// Only permitted when mode is set to "Partial".
 	// +optional
-	Partial *metav1.LabelSelector `json:"partial,omitempty"`
+	Partial *PartialSelector `json:"partial,omitempty"`
+}

+// PartialSelector provides label selector(s) that can be used to match machine management resources. type PartialSelector struct {
+	// machineResourceSelector is a label selector that can be used to select machine resources like MachineSets.
+	// +kubebuilder:validation:Required
+	MachineResourceSelector *metav1.LabelSelector `json:"machineResourceSelector,omitempty"`
 }

 // MachineManagerSelectorMode is a string enum used in the MachineManagerSelector union discriminator.